-For the past five years John Burgess has joined the seven other Fellows of the Barth Translators’ Seminar for their annual meeting.
+For the past seven years John Burgess has joined the seven other Fellows of the Barth Translators’ Seminar for their annual meeting.
 All eight scholars—who hail either from Germany, Canada, or one of several universities across the United States—have committed themselves to translating the later collected writings of Karl Barth as part of the Gespräche project.

 “The Center for Barth Studies has gathered as much literature as possible both by and about Karl Barth,” John notes.
 The Barth Translators’ Seminar “exists to foster the English-language reception of Karl Barth’s literary corpus by . . . publishing [in English] . . . as yet unavailable Barth resources for the church and academy.”